rAnnuth/stablerls/README.md

 - Test: Verify functionality

 ## TODO
+- [ ] Add sphinx version to package
 **Step 1**:
 - [x] Find a name
 - [x] Move code to other repository